Sleep and the Shift Worker

 Listen to Your Body and Mind

 When you work shift, self-care is paramount.
 Pay extra special attention to excessive stress and signs of shift worker burnout.
 Understand that your days off are your days off to rest and re-charge.
-Don’t feel compelled to clean your whole house from top to bottom and don’t feel compelled to cook a big fancy meal.
-Definitely don’t let friends or family rope you into doing extra tasks.
+Don’t feel compelled to clean your whole house from top to bottom and don’t feel compelled to cook a big fancy meal every night.
+Don’t, under any circumstances, let friends or family rope you into doing extra tasks.
+“No!” is a complete sentence.
 Go to a movie, get a massage, have lunch with friends, spend a day in your pajamas and binge watch your favorite tv show.
 Just take care of yourself.
-Take advantage of PTO if you can and get away.
+Take advantage of PTO if you really need to and get away.
 Seek support from the employee assistance program or a healthcare professional if needed.

 Take Breaks